roadrunner-server/docs/customization/plugin.md

 ## Serving

 Create `Serve` and `Stop` methods in your structure to let RoadRunner start and stop your service.
-You may also use a context from the `Stop` method to let RR force your plugin to stop after a specified timeout in the configuration.
+You may also use the context from the `Stop` method to let RR force your plugin to stop after a specified timeout in the configuration.

 {% code title=".rr.yaml" %}